michaeldoye/michaeldoye.github.io/_posts/2015-7-04-Edit-Default-BACS-Status.md

 ---
 layout: post
-title: "WooCommerce: How to edit the default payment status for BACS orders"
+title: How to edit the default payment status for BACS orders
 published: true
 tags:
   - php